The Human Tissue Authority's annual conference took place on Monday 12 November at Church House in Westminster, London.

 The theme of this year’s event was ‘Regulation in an era of innovation and political uncertainty’.

-This theme was chosen as we recognised that the context of this conferene was set at a time of significant and accelerating scientific advancement in a changing political climate, and the potential for new developments and therapies for patients often comes from quite unexpected quarters.
+This theme was chosen as we recognised that the context of this conference was set at a time of uncertain political climate and that the potential for new developments and therapies for patients often comes from quite unexpected quarters.
 We invited attendees to take part in discussions on how the HTA can create the right regulatory response to future challenges and continue to build public confidence.

 The conference was held in two parts: